 At the end of the sugar season, there was always a huge celebration to mark the culmination of another successful sugar cane harvest - the Crop Over celebration.

 As the sugar industry in Barbados declined, so too did the Crop Over festival and in the 1940's the festival was terminated completely.
 However, the festival was revived in 1974 and other elements of Barbadian culture were infused to create the extravaganza that exists today ..... an event that attracts thousands of people from across the globe.

 Crop Over events & activities

 Bridgetown Market consists of many stalls selling food and beverages as well as local arts and crafts.
-Enjoy the calypso music and the live entertainment as you browse through the stalls.
+Enjoy the calypso and soca music and the live entertainment as you browse through the stalls.

 Cohobblopot is a huge carnival-like show with members of the Kadooment bands displaying their elaborate and stunning costumes.
 There is also a huge entertainment package with the most popular calypsonians and bands performing to packed audiences.

 The children are not left out as they can participate in the Kiddies Kadooment, donning beautiful costumes and joining their friends in a band to parade before the judges of the competition.

 Folk concerts and art & photographic exhibitions are integral parts of the festival, highlighting Barbadian history and culture as well as the artistic talents of Bajans.